jtoppins/dct/docs/quick-start.md

 # Quick Start Guide

 1. **Download:** [latest release]({{ site.release_link }})
-2. **Unzip** downloaded release
+2. **Unzip** downloaded release into your `Saved Games\DCS` folder
-3. **Install** the `DCT` folder to your DCS mod folder `<dcs-saved-games>/Mods/tech`
-   - _Note:_ If the path does not exist just create it.
-If installed properly DCT will be displayed as a module in the game's module manager.
-4. **Install hooks** by moving `HOOKS/dct-hook.lua` to the hooks directory in your DCS Saved Games folder.
-5. **Install Demo** by moving both the `DCT` and `Config` folders in the `DEMO` folder to your DCS saved games folder.
-Move the demo mission `dct-demo-mission.miz` to where you store your missions.
+    - **NOTE:** if updating DCT, do not replace the Config folder!
-6. **Prepare DCS** by removing the following lines of your `DCS World\Scripts\MissionScripting.lua` file.
+3. **Prepare DCS** by deleting the marked lines in your `Program Files\DCS World\Scripts\MissionScripting.lua` file to allow DCT to read settings and save the state file.
-   - **WARNING:** unsanitizing your server's environment could leave it open to data loss or corruption of your system if you run a mission or scripts you do not understand.
+    - **WARNING:** this will allow any mission or server you play on to access the internet and modify your files, allowing a malicious mission to download and install viruses.
+    **Restore the file or repair the game before running any untrusted missions!**

 ```diff
   --Initialization script for the Mission lua Environment (SSE)